VelocityZero/CSCI3155Labs/Paper/PaperRoughDraft.md

 #<a name="summary"></a>Lambda Functions
 =================
-Lambda functions are a recent feature in C++11 that allows a programmer a wider rage of methods to approach a problem while spending less time implementing particular functions.
+Lamda functions are a recent feature in C++11 that allows a programmer a wider rage of methods to appoarch a problem while spending less time implementing particular function.
 In summary lambda functions allow you too:
 * Create quick functions that only need to be declared locally.
 * Pass functions as parameters similarly to [functor](http://www.cprogramming.com/tutorial/functors-function-objects-in-c++.html) and [function pointer](http://www.cprogramming.com/tutorial/function-pointers.html).
 * Use variables declared within the scope function is declared in.
 * Lambda functions work well with STLs (such as algorithms).

 ## <a name="basic"></a>Basic Lambda syntax
-Lambda functions have a kinda funny syntax that can look like an array declaration with parameters.
+Lambda functions have a kinda funny syntax that can look similar to an array declaration with parameters. <a name="declaration"></a>
 >`lambda_type lambda_name = [capture_specification] (parameters) -> return_type
 {body}`

 There are a few important things to remember about the declaration of lambda.
-* lambda functions can be nameless.
+* Lambda functions can be nameless.
 This allows lambda functions to be used once in a specific way.
 * The capture specification can be empty ___(more on this later)___
 * There does not have to be a parameters field or a return type
 	* You can only exclude a return type if the compiler is unable to deduce the return type.
-	* The default return type of lambda functions is void.
+	* The default return type of lambda function is void.

 For example here is the well know HelloWorld function written as a lambda function.